 Whatever the record in the 1960s and 1970s, by the 1980s Korea did enter a largely modern technology-centered era (Khan, 1997a).
 Therefore, we need to investigate the situation during the last decade and a half in order to see the source and role of this modern technology system.
 First, it is necessary to look at the transfer of technology from abroad to Korea.
 In the process we also will have an opportunity to examine Teitel's characterization of the three phases of technological development.
-According to Teitel (1984 a, b) the first phase is the acquisition of technology from abroad; the second phase involves the modification of borrowed technology.
+According to Teitel (1984 a, b) the first phase is the acquisition of technology.
 The final phase is the generation of technology at home.
 This acquisition-modification-creation process can be observed in the history of economic evolution of the advanced industrial countries.

 The government of Korea passed the Technology Development Promotion Act (TDPA) in 1972 the purpose of which was to facilitate technology imports.
-This coincided with the establishment of Technology Imports Counseling Center at the Korea Institute of Science and Technology.
+This coincided with the establishment of Technology Imports Counseling Center at the Korea Institute of

+Science and Technology.
 At the same time the Korea Development Bank's 'technology development fund' originated as a source of financing.
 The following year the TDPA was further liberalized to relax the approval criteria for imported technologies.